RichardSwierk/Login/README.md

 ───────╔═╝║
 ───────╚══╝
 ======================
-IOT device brute force login tool
+IOT device brute force tool
 This program was made to check IOT devices for common passwords

 ### How it works